 The table on the right summarizes the available options for the plot command.
 The sections below give further information about some of the options.

 This option displays the x, y and z coördinates for the last node plotted.
 (Although this information is actually displayed for every node, it is subsequently overwritten for all but the last node.)

 This option analyzes which elements each node is used in.
 Each node is displayed with a green symbol whose size is proportional (up to a maximum) to how many elements the node is used in.
 If a node is not used in any elements then it is displayed with a red symbol.
-For the last node displayed, the actual coördinates are displayed as text and a list is displayed of which elements the node is used in.
+For the last node displayed, a list is displayed of which elements the node is used in.
 (Although this information is actually displayed for every node, it is subsequently overwritten for all but the last node.)
 A message is also displayed that specifies which node has the greatest usage, and what that usage is.